 China Film Co-Production Corporation, abbreviated as CFCC, was founded in 1979.
 Over the nearly three decades, CFCC has established good relations with filmmakers from over 50 countries and regions, including the United States, Britain, France, Italy, Canada, Finland, Russia, Germany, the Netherlands, Australia, Japan, South Korea, and Chinese Hong Kong SAR, Macao SAR and Taiwan Region.

-The company management is as follows: President, Mrs. Zhang Xun, Vice Presidents Mr. Miao Xiaotian and Mrs. Susan Xu.
-The Director of General Office is Mr. Shi Xiang.
+The company management is as follows: President, Mr. Miao Xiaotian and Vice President, Ms. Susan Xu.

 CFCC enjoys all rights and liabilities of an individual legal entity.
 Authorized by the state film administrative authorities to administer, coordinate and serve the Chinese-foreign film co-production business in line with the Regulations on Administration of the Film Industry and the Rules on Administration of the Chinese-Foreign Film Co-production (Edict 31 by the State Administration of Radio, Film and Television), the company takes the following obligations: